YunSeunghwan/myweb/README.md

 # myweb
-# this is my website to learn about making a website. please enjoy my record!
+# this is my website to learn making a website. please enjoy my record!